henze-research-group/MODRLC/examples/python/README.md

 - one model predictive controller for the Spawn small office building.
 It is located in the ``MPC-spawnrefsmalloffice-DRevent`` folder
 - one reinforcement learning controller for the Spawn small office building.
 It is located in the ``RLC-spawnrefsmalloffice`` folder

+This folder also contains a usage example for the metamodeling framework, found in the `metamodeling` folder.

+Finally, the `BuildingPortfolio` folder shows how to setup the ACTB for simulating several buildings at the same time, for developing multi-building scenarios.

-Please refer to the documentation available in each folder for details on the controllers and their usage.
+Please refer to the documentation available in each folder for more details.

 ## (TODO: cleanup)Installing Dependencies
 This project uses poetry to manage dependencies since Alfalfa-client is setup to use Poetry.